 By saying that I understand why people do these things does not mean that I agree that they are a good idea.
-In my opinion, it is not a good idea and only further reinforces disordered thinking about food and nutrition while not teaching someone how to modify behavior in a manner that is sustainable.
-In simpler terms, it is setting people up to fail, and that is one thing that I am vehemently against.
+In my opinion, it is not a good idea.
+It only further reinforces disordered thinking about food and nutrition while not teaching someone how to modify behavior sustainably.
+In simpler terms, it sets people up to fail, and that is one thing that I am vehemently against.

 Here’s the truth: our ancestors ate vastly different types of food.
 Which genus, and where they lived geographically, mattered tremendously regarding what foods were available to them.
 Those that lived near the sea naturally ate fish, while those that were landlocked did not.

 The idea that we should avoid any foods not available to our ancestors is questionable at best.
-Just because they were able to survive without eating certain foods (such as whole wheat bread) does not mean that whole wheat bread is inherently dangerous for you.
+Just because they were able to survive without eating certain foods (such as whole-wheat bread) does not mean that whole wheat bread is inherently dangerous.
 Their bodies were able to adapt to living without those foods, just as most of our bodies have adapted to living with these foods.

 If you go far enough back in history, we were once living in trees.
 Should we only eat the foods that would have been available to us at that time?
 Probably not the very best idea.

-Over the last decade or so, researchers have discovered traces of seeds and grains on the teeth of our fossilized ancestors.
+Over the last decade or so, researchers have discovered traces of seeds and grains on our fossilized ancestors’ teeth.
 Grains!
-And for a good reason – do you know how often a group of Paleolithic men would have been able to successfully kill a large animal to eat?
+And for a good reason – do you know how often a group of Paleolithic men would have been able to kill a large animal to eat successfully?
 Think about the rudimentary weapons that they used.
 Imagine killing an animal as large as a wooly mammoth with a club.